The Journey: From Spec-Kit to SpecFact

 # One-time sync

-specfact sync bridge --adapter speckit --bundle <bundle-name> --repo . --bidirectional
+specfact project sync bridge --adapter speckit --bundle <bundle-name> --repo . --bidirectional

 # Continuous watch mode (recommended for team collaboration)